felicianotech/hyperparticle.github.io/_posts/2017-11-29-2d-physics-shapes.md

 1. If a rectangle is being updated, update the rectangle's last corner vertex to be at the current mouse position.
 1. If the left mouse button is released and a rectangle is being updated, stop updating it.

 Below we define new script called `DrawController.cs`.
 Its job is to collect mouse input and send mouse coordinates to the currently active rectangle `GameObject`.
+In essence, it specifies the draw algorithm above.

-The property `CurrentShapeToDraw` holds the current rectangle.
+The property `CurrentShapeToDraw` holds the current rectangle, and `IsDrawingShape` is the condition that allows vertices to be added to the current shape.

 <script src="https://gist.github.com/Hyperparticle/e54433fb470af12bae282e57e7063ab3.js"></script>